 Wavefront Measuring using ALFOSC

-These are some generalised instructions on doing wavefront sensor (WFS)
+These are some generalised instructions for taking wavefront sensor

-measurements using ALFOSC.
-The usual purpose for doing these measurements
+(WFS) measurements using ALFOSC.
+The usual purpose for doing these

-is to determine the aberrations of the telescope primary mirror (M1).
-To
+measurements is to determine the aberrations of the telescope.
+To get

-described on how to acquire WFS data of M1.
+basic described on how to acquire WFS data of the telescope.

 Setup

-- Put WFS-lamp (LED) in aperture wheel.
-Set the stepper motor position
+- Put WFS-lamp in aperture wheel.
+Set the stepper motor

-- Put WFS-mask with singlet lens in grism wheel and set the wheel
+- Put WFS-mask with singlet lens in the grism wheel and set

 - The following day dismount both the WFS lamp and mask from